dobbs/wiki-spike-css/principles.md

 __Direct Editing.__ Some items expose direct modifications which are made permenant by recording the Action.
 E.g. Map, Markdown, FiveStar, Journalmatic others?

+__Voice Editing.__ New.
+Wiki relies on complete sentences which are hard to enter on phone keyboards.
+Can we dictate edits to pages?
+Any kind of edit anywhere on a page?

 ## Administrating

 __Limited Resource.__ New.
 Admin can set limits and authors can see how choices advance toward or exceed these limits.